matt-mendonca/podium-js/readme.md

 podium js
 ========
-podium js is a presentation framework for [reveal js](http://revealjs.com/) slide decks.
+podium js is a presentation framework (wat?) for [reveal js](http://revealjs.com/) slide decks.
 It is built on top of [express js](http://expressjs.com/) and [node js](http://nodejs.org/).
 It is inspired by [thehung111's remote presentation controller](https://github.com/thehung111/remote-presentation-controller) (most of the remote code is logically the same) - more on that in a bit.

 why
 ----
-Mimic keynote - I like how I can control my laptop's slides (which is being displayed on a big screen) from my phone.
-Controlling my slides from my phone allows me the freedom to move around will speaking.
+Mimic keynote - I like how I can control my laptop's slides (which are likely being displayed on a big screen) from my phone.
+It allows me freedom of movement.

 why not fork
 --------------